Bumble-Official/Hi/README.md

                                                              or problematic..

                                             CoD, TSP, Hannibal, TLOU, TWD, The Pitt, TMA, Black Butler ;; Please INT!!
-UNless!
-UNless you are problematic, or INT with the problematic/toxic side of the fandom!
+            Unless you are problematic, or INT with the problematic/toxic side of the fandom!
 You will be hidden..